 the difference between medicine and poison is in the dose :). but you’d probably have to eat multivitamins like candy in order to have noticeable health consequences.posted about 2 years ago

 Thanks for sharing this Crystal!
 I’m always worried when I look at the amount of vitamins in things.
 A lot of foods and supplements seem to have very high concentrations.
 For instance, do we really need like 5000% of our daily allowance of vitamin C?
 Probably not and hopefully there aren’t any negative results, like the ones you mentioned!

-I started to take vitamin B complex because someone told me it was good for the hair and inmediately gave me insomnia.posted almost 2 years ago
+I started to take vitamin B complex because someone told me it was good for the hair and inmediately gave me insomnia.posted about 2 years ago

 Like others have mentioned it depends on the vitamin whether too much will poison you or just get peed out, but as a rule moderation is smarter than excess!
 Most doctors and health experts agree it’s best to get your vitamins primarily from food anyway, because then it’s extremely difficult to overdose on any one vitamin.
 When it comes to supplements, I would consult a doctor first about the risks taking any highly-concentrated doses— or to see if you even need a supplement in the first place.
 Plus they should know what you’re taking in case it could conflict with other medications they might prescribe you.